Search

 4 Days Bhutan Tour

 Get a chance to explore the world’s happiest country and South Asia’s “Last Shangri-La” with our 4 Days Bhutan Tour.
-Bhutan came out of its isolation only in 1970.
-Also famous as The Land of the Thunder Dragon, it is a small, land-locked country neighboring China and India.
-Bhutan lies in the Eastern Himalayas.
-Its long isolation from the world has made Bhutan a mysterious and intriguing country to travel to.
-It is a peaceful Buddhist country with well-preserved ancient culture, customs, heritages, and crafts.
-Moreover, it is blessed with natural beauty, and Bhutan is the only country in the world with zero carbon emissions.
+Also famous as the Land of the Thunder Dragon, Bhutan is a small, landlocked country neighboring China and India.
+The country lies in the Eastern Himalayas and was relatively isolated until the 1970s.
+Its long separation from the world has made Bhutan a mysterious country to travel to.
+Bhutan attracts travelers to experience its peaceful Buddhist country yearly.
+Similarly, it attracts travelers to experience its natural beauty.

-With the 4 Days Bhutan Tour, you will get an opportunity to explore the beauty and culture of Bhutan.
-The country still only allows limited visitors to regulate tourism.
-So, the tour is a great way to immerse in the raw beauty of Bhutan.
-You can visit age-old monasteries, fortresses, caves, traditional markets, museums, and preservation sites.
-Similarly, you will also see stunning mountain panoramas and vibrant terrains.
-You will also get to try various traditional delicacies in Bhutan.
-Join our 4 Days Bhutan Tour and discover the mystery of the Land of the Thunder Dragon.
-We assure you that it will be one of the most memorable experiences that will leave you mesmerized.
+With the 4 Days Bhutan Tour, you will get an opportunity to see the beauty and culture of the country.
+The country has perfectly maintained its modernization and traditional culture, making it the perfect destination to experience its cultural charm with modern facilities.
+From old monasteries to caves to traditional markets, museums, and preservation sites, the tour takes you close to the preserved culture of Bhutan within 4 days.
+You will also get to try various traditional dishes in Bhutan.
+Join our 4-Day Bhutan Tour and learn about the mystery of the Land of the Thunder Dragon.
+We assure you that it will be one of the most memorable experiences that will surprise you.

 Per Person From